Ever wonder what is the best water parameters for your shrimps?

 How fast to drip would depend on the volume of water in your current tank that you want to change.
 With a larger volume of water, you can drip at a slightly faster rate.
 With a smaller tank, it would be advisable to drip slower so that it won’t change the parameters too fast.

 I have to warn that conditioning your shrimps to different parameters might be a slow and painful process.
 There is no guaranteed that your shrimp will survive.
-However if they do, and manage to breed in the tank, give yourself a pat on your back as you have successfully been conditioned to the parameters that you wan.
+However if they do, and manage to breed in the tank, give yourself a pat on your back as you have successfully conditioned your shrimps to the parameters that you want.
 The offsprings would usually be able to survive in the tanks.